MD Program

 • Phase I - Foundations: Students in Penn State College of Medicine, whether in the Hershey curriculum, one of the 3+ accelerated pathways in Hershey or the University Park curriculum, engage in two common instructional formats – small-group problem-based learning and direct patient experiences – with variations on the intensity with which each is used.
 For both Hershey and University Park students, lectures supplement the instructional formats.

-• Phase III - Discovery & Residency Prep: Two required courses – Translating Health Systems Science to the Clinical Setting and Transition to Internship are common for all students.
-Additionally, all students must complete two acting internships, a Humanities selective and electives to enhance their-competency-directed progression in learning, professional identity formation and residency preparation.
+• Phase III - Discovery & Residency Prep: This phase readies students for success in their residencies.
+All students must complete two acting internships, a Humanities selective, the "Transition to Internship" course, and electives to enhance their-competency-directed progression in learning, professional identity formation, and residency preparation.
+All students will be expected to meet the college's list of competencies before graduating with an MD degree.

 All students will be expected to meet the college’s list of competencies before graduating with an MD degree.